The best areas to stay in Porto

 The second-largest and most populous city in Portugal after Lisbon, Porto has it all: romantic, attractive, popular, authentic, and picturesque.
 As such, it is regularly cited as the “Best European Destination of the Year”, and attracts 4 to 5 million tourists every year.
 With a population of 237,591 (2011), the “capital of the north” is world-famous for its port wine, and yet the city houses a wealth of other charms.
 Its historic center has been listed as a UNESCO World Heritage Site since 1996.

 If you plan to visit Porto, you will need to find accommodation that best suits your needs.
 A range of options are available, from local apartments for rent (Airbnb, Wimdu, etc.) to hotels… Yet your primary concern should be to select a neighbourhood that meets your expectations and your budget.
 You may feel overwhelmed with information upon arriving in a foreign city, so the editors have attempted to make your life easier: here is a brief presentation of the best areas to stay in Porto.

 Ribeira, the old town

 Photo credit: Flickr – Turismo En Portugal

 Ribeira is the historic heart of Porto.
 Listed as a UNESCO World Heritage Site, this district is by far the city’s most sought-after touristic area.
 And it’s not difficult to figure out why.
 From the neighbourhood’s brightly-coloured narrow cobblestone streets that wind their way through the city centre towards the banks of the Douro, gradually descend to a discover one of Porto’s most stunning landmarks: the famous Dom Luis Bridge, built in 1886 by an engineer close to Gustave Eiffel.
 Along the Douro river, you’ll find an array of bars with concerts to begin your evening.

 Needless to say, this area is ideal if you want to easily roam the streets of the old town, while being immersed in Porto’s rich historical and cultural heritage.
-Accommodation rates will be rather high, but for a memorable romantic getaway in Portugal, the price shouldn’t be an issue!
+Accommodation rates will be rather high, and parking will be saturated, but for a memorable romantic getaway in Portugal, the price shouldn’t be an issue!
+Don’t let not finding a parking sport get in the way and book a parking spot in Porto in advance.